giveabit/Trio-Plus-Data/README.md

 06 Going further<br>

 <br>00 miniblog:<br>
+<b>2017-05-24</b><br>
+Working on the 'upload audio' to a song functionality.
+Have not worked out how to determine which part of the interleaved audio that has been recorded is the one actually being in use currently.
+As a last resort, one could ask the user to decide but I am still hoping to figure that out.
+Maybe I will be pushing some code in the next weeks.
+Had to attend to other issues the last weeks.<br>
+Cheers!<br><br>
 <b>2017-03-29</b><br>
 New release (0.72, recommended).
 Copy parts implemented.
 Erase/move not tested yet; should work ok.<br>
 Update to the 'Trio+ Addresses.xlsx' file (knowledgebase of all known addresses)<br>